department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/conversation-guide.md

   *This should hopefully get participant to click CTA, and land on another hub page*

-#### Things to watch for
+### Things to watch for

-- Did the participant get confused when they landed in the learning center from the benefit hub?
+- Did the participant navigate easily between the benefit hub and learning center?
-- Did the participant get confused when they landed in the benefit hub from the learning center?
+- Did the participant get confused at any point going back and forth?
 - What changes did the participant notice between LC and hub?

 #### Notes for planning